tiderbrandt/vgbf/PRODUCTION_SETUP.md

-# Vercel Production Setup Guide
+# Vercel Production Setup Guide ✅ COMPLETED

-## Required Environment Variables for Production
+## ✅ Environment Variables Added

+All required environment variables have been added to Vercel production!

 You need to add these environment variables to your Vercel project: